SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2023-11-19-homelab-tls-with-caddy-and-cloudflare/index.md

 ---
-title: Automatic Homelab HTTPS with Caddy and Cloudflare
-authors: sedwardes
-tags: [linux, homelab, infrastructure, command line, tls]
+author: Sam Edwardes
+date: 2023-11-19
+description: Caddy and Cloudflare make it easy to get TLS certificates for your homelab.
+In this blog post I will walk you through how to set up Caddy and Cloudflare for automated TLS!
 keywords:
 - homelab
 - cloudflare
 - tls
 - caddy
 - ssl
 - https
-draft: false
+tags:
+- linux
+- homelab
+- infrastructure
+- command line
+- tls
+title: Automatic Homelab HTTPS with Caddy and Cloudflare
 ---

 [Caddy](https://caddyserver.com) and [Cloudflare](https://www.cloudflare.com/application-services/products/dns/) make it easy to get TLS certificates for your homelab.
 In this blog post I will walk you through how to set up Caddy and Cloudflare for automated TLS!